-The Screensaver is a cool feature in Windows which lets you display animation or automatic change your wallpaper when you are not using the computer.
+The Screensaver is a cool feature in Windows which lets you display animation or automatically change your wallpaper when you are not using the computer.
 It can also time out and lock the device when left idle for a long time.
-However, if your the screensaver is turning on a lot earlier than your expectations, then here is how to change ScreenSaver lock screen timeout settings in Windows 10.
+However, if the screensaver is turning on a lot earlier than your expectations, then here is how to change ScreenSaver lock screen timeout settings in Windows 11 or Windows 10.

-In Windows 10, the screensaver is usually turned off by default, but if somebody has turned it on for you, here is how to change the timing or disable it.
-You can change Screensaver lock screen timeout settings in Windows 10 using Personalization Settings, Registry Editor or Group Policy Editor.
+In Windows 11/10, the screensaver is usually turned off by default, but if somebody has turned it on for you, here is how to change the timing or disable it.
+You can change Screensaver lock screen timeout settings in Windows 11/10 using Screensaver Settings, Registry Editor or Group Policy Editor.

 - Registry Editor